martinbarge/sml5202-2022-JaneSmith/javascript-basics.md

 ---

 <h1>JavaScript Basics</h1>
+<p>On this page, you can try some very basic JavaScript examples, and read through the code extracts with explanations.</p>
+<p>You can also copy the code extracts from the grey code boxes and try them on your own website.</p>

 <h2>1.
 A Simple Alert Box</h2>
 <p>This example shows a simple alert box when a button is clicked</p>